 The effects of a blade tip failure are investigated to understand if the advantages of the proposed tip devices can be offset by a fault of the tip pitching system.
 The fault is investigated by blocking the relative rotation of a single blade tip, while the other ones are functioning in a regular way.
 It is supposed that the wind turbine is equipped with a safety system to detect the fault and trigger an immediate shut down procedure.
-Generator fault or loss of electrical network are not included in the fault scenario, because simultaneous malfunctions are considered as very unlikely.
+Generator fault or loss of electrical network are not included in the fault scenario because simultaneous malfunctions are considered as very unlikely.

 Blade tip faults are examined using DLC 2.1 and 2.3 to identify the most critical condition.
-A single seed is considered for DLC 2.1 NTM simulations because the relative position of the fault with respect to wind fluctuations is more important than the analysis of different wind realizations.
-The blade tip fault is imposed in conjunction with a positive steep gradient or a maximum of the hubheight wind speed.
+A single seed is considered for DLC 2.1 normal turbulence model (NTM) simulations because the relative position of the fault with respect to wind fluctuations is more important than the analysis of different wind realizations.
+The blade tip fault is imposed in conjunction with a positive steep gradient or a maximum of the hub-height wind speed.
 These two conditions are respectively labeled "grad" and "peak" in the following.
-When turbulent winds are considered, each simulation is associated to a number, which represents the mean hub-height wind speed, and a letter, identifying a turbulent seed.
-DLC 2.3 simulates a deterministic extreme operating gust (EOG) at cut-out (labelled vo), rated (labelled vr) and rated ± 2 m/sec (labelled vr ± 2) wind speed.
+When turbulent winds are considered, each simulation is associated with a number, which represents the mean hub-height wind speed, and a letter, identifying a turbulent seed.
+DLC 2.3 simulates a deterministic extreme operating gust (EOG) at cutout (labeled vo), rated (labeled vr) and rated $\pm 2\,\mathrm{m\,s^{-1}}$ (labeled vr $\pm\,2$) wind speed.
 In total, 16 simulations were performed at each wind speed, varying the time interval between the gust and the fault as well as the azimuthal position of the faulty blade tip.
 Each simulation is identified by a number that refers to one of these combinations.